How to Find an Equivalent Spare Part Safely

 • Pressure rating standards

-Sometimes the main part is equivalent, but accessories are different.
+Sometimes the main item is correct, but accessories are missing.

 • Auxiliary contacts